Provably Efficient and Agile Randomized Q-Learning: Theoretical Guarantee

 \end{assumption} Note that this assumption implies that there exist some strictly better actions (i.e., the optimal actions) outperform the others for every state.
 This assumption is mild, as the minimal suboptimality gap $\Delta_{\min} = 0$ only when the MDPs degenerates.
 Consequently, it is commonly fulfilled in environments with finite action spaces, such as Atari-games and control tasks, and it is also widely adopted in prior literature \citep{yang2021q,zheng2024gap}.

 Under this mild assumption, we have the following logarithmic gap-dependent regret bound, whose proof is deferred to Appendix \ref{appendix:log_regret}.
-To the best of our knowledge, this is the first guarantee that shows sampling-based Q-learning can also achieve the logarithmic regret in episodic tabular RL. \begin{theorem} Consider $\delta\in (0,1)$.
+To the best of our knowledge, this is the \textit{first} guarantee that shows sampling-based Q-learning can also achieve the logarithmic regret in episodic tabular RL. \begin{theorem} Consider $\delta\in (0,1)$.
 Suppose all conditions in Theorem \ref{thm:regret_main} and Assumption \ref{assump:positive_gap} hold.
-Then, with probability at least $1-\delta$, Algorithm \ref{alg:samplingq} guarantees that
+Let the mixing rate $\eta_{t,h} = \frac{1}{H(1+\frac{1}{H})^q}$, where $q = q_h^t(s_h^t,a_h^t)$ is the stage index for every $(t,h)\in[T]\times[H]$.
+Then, Algorithm \ref{alg:samplingq} guarantees that

 \end{theorem} Note that the above logarithmic regret bound holds for \myalg without assuming any prior knowledge on the minimal suboptimality gap $\Delta_{\min}$ during implementation.
 As shown in \citet{simchowitz2019non}, any algorithm with an $\Omega(\sqrt{T})$ regret bound in the worst case, has a $\log T$-type lower bound of the expected gap-dependent regret.
 Also, our bound matches the expected regret for UCB-Q \citep{jin2018q} under the same condition (i.e. Assumption \ref{assump:positive_gap}) for episodic tabular MDPs \citep{yang2021q}, which is nearly tight in $S,A,T$ up to the $\log(SAT)$ and $H$ factors.